How to Explain E4E Without Sounding Partisan

 Script B: “Human-aligned, not tribe-aligned”

-“I’m not trying to be left or right.
-I’m trying to be human.
+“I’m trying to stay human before I pick a team.
 People need stability.
 Work should pay.
 Essentials shouldn’t feel like a casino.
 And nobody should be used as a scapegoat.”

 Script C: “I’m checking my own brain, too”